Premiering at

-In a large city like Toronto, people often feel distant from the natural world.
+In a large city like Hamilton, people often feel distant from the natural world.
 “Bird Fiction” celebrates the biodiversity of urban nature by showing its resilience and how, even downtown, humans and the natural world can remain connected.
 The aesthetic is bright and lively.
-Audiences animate birds’ shapes, names and trigger their songs with their hands by pointing to the names of urban bird species.
-All of this, set against vibrant footage from around Toronto.
+Audiences animate birds’ shapes, names and trigger their songs with their hands by pointing to the names of urban bird species contained in poems.
+All of this, set against vibrant footage from around Hamilton.
 The projection acts as a vivid playground where the urban, natural, human and the non-human can interact.
 “Bird Fiction” inspires audiences by showing the surprising diversity of birds that live in Toronto with humans.
 While acknowledging the very real effects of climate change, we can still become energized and find inspiration for positive change in the continuing adaptability of species.
 By connecting with the birds and by recognizing and learning their names, audiences can also learn more about the species that share their city.

 ABOUT THE CREATORS OF BIRD FICTION